tinyvision-ai-inc/UPduino-v3.0/docs/source/tutorials/blink_led.rst

 Then: ``iceprog rgb_blink.bin``

-You should be the LED blink!
+You should see the LED blink!

 If you want to use apio, first type: ``apio init --board upduino3``